domohuhn/mutation-test/README.md

 </commands>
 ```
 ### Exclude
-You can create rules to exclude protions of the source files from mutations:
+You can create rules to exclude portions of source files or the full file from the mutation testing:
 ```Xml
 <exclude>
   <!-- excludes anything between two tokens  -->